-Push "FM" to turn on the radio and select the FM band.
+Push "FM" to turn on the radio to FM band.
 "FM1" or "FM2" will appear on the display.
-This system allows you to set twelve FM stations, two for each button.
+This system allows you to set twelve FM stations, two for each of the six preset button.

 If the audio system is off, you can turn on the radio by pushing "FM".
-Also, push "FM" to switch from cassette or compact disc operation to radio operation.
+Also, push "FM" to switch from cassette or compact disc operation to FM.